textlint/textlint/packages/@textlint/kernel/src/descriptor/README.md

-# descriptor
+# textlint kernel descriptor

 A Descriptor class for kernel.

-The Descriptor is a structure object of rules, filter rules, plugins.
+The Descriptor is a structure object of rules, filter rules, and plugins.

 - The Descriptor is normalized/filtered object
     - without duplication
-    - without disabled
+    - without disabled rules
 - Create a Descriptor from textlintrc object
 - Create a Descriptor from kernel options
 - Analyze plugins and provide available extensions for linting